Along the River

 As selfish as it may seem, Elizabeth was now having difficulty in seeing the logic of that.
 Her alliance with the Earl had hardly brought any benefit to her family's situation.
 Her mother's hopes of that one rich match would throw her other girls into the path of rich men as well, had proved to be unfounded, as Lucius had refused every entreaty to invite her sisters to town for the Season.

-Obtaining permission for Jane to spend last winter with them had been a battle within itself.
+Obtaining permission for Jane to spend a few days with them had been a battle within itself.
 And Elizabeth's hope that she could improve the value of her sisters' dowries was also quickly dashed away in the first moment she had asked.
 Finally, in all her two years of marriage, the wedding of Charles and Jane had been the only occasion in which she had been able to see her family, not once had they sojourned in Stoke Edith until then.

 Thus, during the few short hours in which she had been able to escape the Earl's 'ministrations,' Elizabeth had debated silently in her head upon the nature of the possible scandal that her decision to leave her husband could inflict upon her family.
 Meryton was usually far more concerned in spreading around the gossip created by its own inhabitants, let alone anyone who now lived outside its environs.

 Though the Earl might be inclined to travel to there in order to hunt her down, he would soon abandon that intention when he discovered no trace of her travelling to Hertfordshire by post, which is what she would have to do, if Longbourn was the only place to which she could go.
-And, if he did reach the place, and managed to explain what had happened, Elizabeth doubted that she would end up as the one who was considered the most evil out of them by the village.
+And, if he did reach the place, and managed to explain what had happened, Elizabeth doubted that she would end up as the one who was considered the most evil by those who lived in the village.

-Meryton had never held a high opinion of the Earl, not even when he had first arrived in the neighbourhood.
-While Jane had been considered the most beautiful in the village, she had earned the title of most sensible.
-If she did leave him, Meryton would debate over a reason why, before exclaiming at the shame of it all.
+Meryton's inhabitants had never held a high opinion of the Earl, not even when he had first arrived in the neighbourhood.
+While Jane had been considered the most beautiful by those who lived in the village, Elizabeth had earned the title of most sensible.
+If she did leave him, Meryton's inhabitants would debate over a reason why, before exclaiming at the shame of it all.

-In short, she had little to loose by accepting Darcy's offer.
+In short, she had little to lose by accepting Darcy's offer.
 And all the more to gain.

 The carriage reached Hanover Square late afternoon.
 Its sudden stop caused the Earl to wake from his slumber, and fix his stony gaze upon Elizabeth.
 She felt its power for a minute, then was able to make an escape, as the carriage door was opened and she was able to climb down.
 Her appearance in the urban scenery of London was brief, as the entrance was already open to admit them, with footmen at the ready to take their coats and hats.

-Elizabeth handed hers to them, ignoring the shocked expression which splayed itself across their faces as they caught sight of her face, then waited at the foot of the staircase, to see what the Earl's next actions would be.
+Elizabeth handed hers to them, ignoring their shocked expression at the sight of her face.
+She waited at the foot of the staircase, to see what the Earl's next actions would be.
 She was soon granted discovery, he began almost at once, hardly bothering to wait for the servants to depart.

 "Yes I am," Elizabeth replied, fully determined to resist him still.
 "Your actions so far have done nothing to persuade me to support any concern of yours."